sophiebits/blog/_posts/2018-12-03-yak-shaving-fixing.md

 ---
 layout: post
-title: "Yak Shaving and Fixing"
+title: "Yak shaving and fixing"
 ---

 I have a niche at work: I like to fix stuff.